gnee-git/e7_validation/README.md

 # e7_validation
 A repository to store all codes used to validate e7_tools image reconstruction against the Siemens online reconstruction software.
 The data is collected from a Ge-68 doped plastic NEMA IQ phantom.

-*The following intro is copied from the first e7_validation iPython Notebook...*
+*The following intro is adapted from the first e7_validation iPython Notebook...*

 ## Extracting the data...